estherdatascientist/Swahili-Speech-Emotion-Recognition-System/README.md

 python train_model.py
 ```

 This script will load the dataset, preprocess the audio files, extract features, and train various models.
-The best-performing model (CatBoost) will be saved in the `models` directory.
+The best-performing model (Stacking Model with KNN as the meta-learner) will be saved in the `models` directory.

 ### **2. Running the Streamlit App**